Virginia Verrill: Film

 When she was 13, Verrill won an audition over 300 others to sing the title song in Barbara Stanwyck's Ten Cents a Dance," (1931).
 By the time she was 18 years old, she had "frequently played voice double for Hollywood picture stars."
 Her dubbing included singing for Jean Harlow in both Reckless (1935) and Suzy (1936).

 On-screen, she was seen in Hide-Out (1934) and Walter Wanger's Vogues of 1938.

 Personal life

 By 1942, Verrill had left show business.
 A newspaper column printed September 25 of that year reported, "Virginia, at the age of 25, has retired from the stage and screen and is now a happy housewife and mother and is reported to be the best pie crust baker on the block."

 At the time of her death, Verrill was married to Dr. Louis C. Duddleston.
 The two had wed on June 17, 1961, in Crystal Lake, Illinois; he was a dentist then living in nearby Woodstock who had previously taught at Northwestern University.
-Her first husband was a Music Corporation of America's chief band-booking executive in Chicago."MCA Inks Welk to 3-Year Pact."
-Billboard, 18 February 1950.
+Her first husband was a Music Corporation of America's chief band-booking executive in Chicago.